ssharoff/robust/README.md

 | ronni         | 538   | 8      | 193      |
 | corbett       | 1541  | 144    | 188      |
 | colonic       | 830   | 42     | 183      |

+For information about the log-likelihood scoree see  <http://ucrel.lancs.ac.uk/llwizard.html>